ECL310 - Multiliterate Learners in Middle Years Environments

 Terri Redpath (Warrnambool)

-Students must have passed unit ECL210
+For E359 students must have passed unit ECL210

 Students will on average spend 150-hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

 *CBD refers to the National Indigenous Knowledges, Education, Research and Innovation (NIKERI) Institute; Community Based Delivery